albero94/hugo-developer-portfolio/content/portfolio/IoT-smart-door-system.md

 To deploy the mobile application
 * Download the [APK](https://github.com/albero94/20_mystery-men/tree/master/deployment/android/FaceMatch-Door-Lock.apk) and install on an Android Device, or build the [project](https://github.com/albero94/20_mystery-men/tree/master/android) in Android Studio and run in an emulator.

-To deploy the IoT component
+To deploy the IOT component
 * Download [controller.py](https://github.com/albero94/20_mystery-men/tree/master/deployment/pi/controller.py) and run on a Raspberry Pi.
 * A wiring example can be found [here](https://github.com/albero94/20_mystery-men/tree/master/deployment/pi/wiring.JPG)